 Although it’s located on the other side of Interstate 15, away from the bustling action of the Strip, the Rio All-Suite Hotel and Casino is within reasonable walking distance of Las Vegas Boulevard (The Strip).

 The closest Strip point is at the intersection of Las Vegas Boulevard and E. Flamingo Road – basically the southeast corner of Caesars Palace.
-It’s a pretty hopping intersection, with the Bellagio anchoring one corner on your right, Bally’s on another, along with the aforementioned Caesars Palace.
+It’s a pretty hopping intersection, with the Bellagio anchoring one corner on your right, Bally’s on another, along with The Cromwell and the aforementioned Caesars Palace.

 It’s just under a mile to this location.
 To be more exact, it is 9/10 of a mile, (or 1.4 kilometers), from the front door of the Rio to the Las Vegas Strip.
 The walk is doable, pedestrian-friendly (in spots), and would take you in the 17 to 20 minute range to walk.

 Here I have to issue the standard disclosure that everyone’s physical conditions vary, and if you have any health issues at all, you should avoid this nearly one mile walk during the summer months.
 With Sin City temperatures often lingering above the 100 degree mark well into the evening, this .9 miles on the concrete could feel like a death march.

 Directions When Walking from the Rio to the Strip

 To get there, you’ll be heading out the south (front) doors of the Rio, past the entrance, and onto the sidewalk on the north part of the W. Flamingo Road, which is the street directly in front of the Rio.
 Do not cross the street over to the south side of Flamingo, as there is not a sidewalk on portions of this side.
 So even if you want to hit up places like the Bellagio that are on the south side of Flamingo, keep on the north side for now.